bem/bem-components/common.blocks/menu-item/menu-item.en.md

 ## menu item use cases

-The block helps to create following menu item types:
+The block helps to create the following menu item types:

 <table>
     <tr>